 Our role and remit are set out in our Royal Charter and by-Laws and our work is governed by a council of 12 trustees.
 Trustees meet at least four times a year and have overall responsibility for running the charity.
 Reporting to members at our annual meeting, trustees normally serve for four years but may be re-elected for a further term.

 Membership of the charity includes up to three officers from each of our county committees who work at local level across England and Wales to raise awareness of our work and funds to support it.

-The charity’s day to day work is carried out by our team of full and part-time staff, led by chief executive Paul Burrows.
+The charity’s day to day work is carried out by our team of full and part-time staff, led by chief executive Alicia Chivers.
 Based in Oxford, 21 office employees provide welfare support or raise funds and awareness in the regions.
 A further 80 employees work in our two residential care homes.

 Her Majesty The Queen